 In 2020, the European Film Market (EFM) adopted a manifesto for a sustainable organisation of the film industry event.
 With the Diversity & Inclusion Initiative, the EFM contributes to an increased visibility of the issue and the promotion of changes in the industry.
-The EFM is offering the Berlinale “Africa Hub” for the fourth time, a forum for filmmakers from Africa with numerous opportunities for networking and exchange.
+In 2020, the EFM offered the Berlinale “Africa Hub” for the fourth time, a forum for filmmakers from Africa with numerous opportunities for networking and exchange.
 With the “DocSalon Toolbox programme”, the EFM supports international creative people from the documentary field by imparting know-how and professional advice.
-Numerous events on the topics of sustainability, well-being and diversity are also the focus of the “EFM Horizon” programme this year.
+Numerous events on the topics of sustainability, well-being and diversity were also the focus of the 2020 “EFM Horizon” programme.

 Technological innovations play an important role at the Berlinale.
-This year, the Berlinale Palast is changing over to using LED lights.
-This will reduce power consumption by approximately 6,500 kWh—the equivalent of two four-person households for an entire year.
+This year, the Berlinale Palast changed over to using LED lights.
+This reduced power consumption by approximately 6,500 kWh—the equivalent of two four-person households for an entire year.
 This concludes the festival’s reorientation of its venues to energy-efficient and climate-friendly LED lighting.

 SDG 12: Reuse, reduce, recycle!